mansyar/chasing-chapters-v2/docs/PRD.md

 ### Project Name: Chasing Chapters

-A modern personal book-review platform for your wife.
+A modern personal book-review platform.

 ---

 # 1. Project Overview

 Chasing Chapters is a beautifully crafted personal book review platform - a digital space that feels like a boutique bookstore website meets a personal literary journal.
-It allows your wife to share her reading journey with thoughtful, detailed reviews in an elegant and intimate yet shareable space.
+It allows sharing reading journeys with thoughtful, detailed reviews in an elegant and intimate yet shareable space.

-The solution uses Next.js 15 (frontend) and Payload CMS (backend) in a monorepo, self-hosted, with ISR/SSG for performance.
+The solution uses Next.js 16 (frontend) and Payload CMS 3.0 (backend) in a unified application, self-hosted, with ISR/SSG for performance.
 Initially for one author but scalable for multiple authors.

 ## Core Value Proposition